voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 We choose from the **supply** of politicians.
 By voting, we demonstrate **demand**.

 But in the US, we only vote nationally every 2 years.

 This limits the rate of feedback within the system.

 Furthermore, our electoral process artificially constrains supply.
-Voters’ options are limited to those at the top of the ballot, picked by the RNC and DNC.
+Voters’ options are limited to those at the top of the ballot, picked by the RNC/DNC.
 Winner-take-all elections means that a vote for anyone other than the two front-runners goes “wasted”.

 #### Size of the signal